pavukanez/memento/DEPLOYMENT.md

 2. Use Row Level Security (RLS) policies in Supabase
 3. Validate file uploads on the server side
 4. Implement rate limiting for uploads
-5. Regularly rotate API keys
+5. Keep your secret key secure - never expose it in client-side code
+6. Use Supabase Storage policies to control access
+7. Regularly rotate your secret key for enhanced security

 ## Support